Joanna M. Jacobs,

 After a lawsuit has been filed, the Department of Justice represents the federal agencies in court.
 The Department of Justice litigates in all of the 94 federal district courts throughout the country through the local United States Attorneys offices, as well as through all of the litigating components within the Department, including: Tax, Civil Rights, Civil Division, Environment and Natural Resources, and Antitrust.

-Once a complaint has been filed in federal court, the Alternative Dispute Resolution Act of 1998 obligates each federal district court to develop an ADR program so that each litigant has an option of settling a case with assistance of a neutral - for example, a mediator or an early neutral evaluator.
-In addition to court-annexed ADR programs, federal litigators involved in a case may decide, along with the other parties in the case, to privately hire a neutral for assistance in settlement negotiations.
-Sometimes the parties are looking for a neutral with expertise in a particular substantive area, or they are seeking a longer or more time-intensive intervention than a court-annexed neutral could provide.
+Once a complaint has been filed in federal court, the Alternative Dispute Resolution Act of 1998 requires that each federal district court develop an ADR program so that litigants have an option of settling a case with assistance of a neutral - for example, a mediator or an early neutral evaluator.
+In addition to court-annexed ADR programs, parties may decide to hire a private neutral for assistance in settlement negotiations.
+Sometimes the parties are looking for a neutral with expertise in a particular substantive area, or they are seeking a longer ADR process for an unusually complex or contentious case.

 The local federal court rules relating to ADR vary from district to district.
 View a compendium of all of the local District Courts' rules for ADR.